Christosweb/calculator/README.md

 # calculator
-simple calculator using html, css and javascript this is a simple calculator that helps to perform simple calculation on the web
+simple calculator using html, css and javascript.
+This is a simple calculator that helps to perform simple calculation on the web